ON KAPPABASHI STREET IN TOKYO, YOU CAN TOUCH, BUT IT’S PROBABLY BEST YOU DON’T EAT, WRITES BERNARD O’RIORDAN.

 But here it’s a century old tradition, as well as an increasingly lucrative one.

-Rough estimates suggest the industry could be worth as much as $A100 million a year, fuelled by a tourism boom and an increasing number of young people who eat out rather than cook for themselves.
+Rough estimates suggest the industry is worth as much as $A130 million a year, fuelled by a tourism boom and an increasing number of young people who eat out rather than cook for themselves.

 The industry is also branching out, with this faux food craze now a mainstream consumer hit.
 In souvenir shops across the country you’ll find take-home tokens like sushi key rings, bento box phone covers and even towels that look like nigiri sushi when rolled up.